julelang/manual/src/memory/management/index.md

 Jule uses reference counting for heap allocations.
 It is automatically released when the reference count of the pointer reaches zero, that is, when it is certain that the heap allocation is no longer used.
 It is guaranteed that no allocation goes unnoticed and is also not released while the allocation is still in use.

-## Reference Types
+## Smart Pointers
-References are heap allocation data types.
-A reference is annotated by an `&` operator.

-A reference is always heap-allocation and is always within the reference counting.
-When a pointer to a reference is taken, you don't get a pointer to the reference.
-You get a pointer to the address of the heap allocation that the reference is using.

-Because:

-**Reference Pointer is Unnecessary**
-It is unnecessary for a pointer to point to a reference.
-You're probably doing this to share the same address.
-The truth is, references already do that.
-So instead of getting a pointer to a reference, using the reference directly gives the same experience.
-Therefore, pointers to a reference are not supported.

-**More Productive**
-As explained above, you are probably doing this to share the same address.
-Getting a pointer to a reference and getting a pointer pointing to the address that reference is pointing to should then be the same for you.
-If you had a pointer to a reference, that would raise issues for you.
-Because the references you point to are also variables, for example, when using the atomicity functions in the standard library, instead of performing an atomic operation for the allocation of that reference, you have to perform an atomic operation for the reference itself.
-This atomicity is unnecessary because what you need is the atomicity that is above the allocation of the reference.
+Smart pointers (aka reference types or references) are more safet pointers than raw pointers and have a structure that automates memory management.
+They implement reference counting, which is Jule's default memory management approach, so they are also referred to as reference types.
+A smart pointer is annotated by an `&` operator.

+Smart pointers are can be nil, and act just like a pointer.
+By default, they store heap-allocated data and perform reference counting.
+To access the pointed value, the unary `*` operator is used, just like in raw pointers.

+The `&` operator always returns a raw pointer.
+Here are a few reasons why:

+- **Reducing Implicit Heap Allocations**\
+One of the main reasons is to reduce implicit heap allocations and encourage developers to do this more consciously.

+- **Efficiency**\
+This is an efficiency issue.
+Presumably, if you're getting a pointer to a smart pointer, you're doing so to share the address.
+The problem is that smart pointers already do this, and creating a smart pointer with an additional RC cost just because you will share the address is often not a good approach.
+Since you will be doing this mostly to reduce the RC cost or to share memory, it is suitable for a more general and efficient use when the "&" operator takes a raw pointer by default.

-Example to reference data type anotations:
+Example to smart pointer declarations:
 ```jule
 &int
 ```